JoseFerreira1995/Homebanking-API/README.md

 This is a Homebankink api made with HapiJs (https://hapi.dev/) and Angular(https://angular.io/)

+# Getting stared

+# Prerequisites

+1. Git
+2. Node: 18.10.0 version or greater
+3. Angular: 16.0.1 version
+4. A clone of the Homebanking-Api on your local machine
+5. npm install all required dependencies

-To start:
+# To start:

-1: Git clone

-2: in /BackEnd directory use node index.js
+1. cd /BackEnd to go into the server root
+3. node index.js to run the server
+4. cd /FronEnd/HomeBank-front-end to go into the client side root

-3: in /FronEnd/HomeBank-front-end directory use ng serve
+6. ng serve to start
+7. open http://localhost:4200 to open the site in your favorite browser